top of page

 zero to one - Book reviews in 2 minute

 Peter Thiel wrote that one.
-And I do quite like it.
+Pretty easy read.

 I bought it just a few days ago, and I have to say, the fourteen chapters read very quickly.